C. R. Bard reported impressive third-quarter results, wherein both

 laparoscopic and gynecological procedures and products for topical

-anti-adhesive products used during surgical procedures.
-The
+sealants and anti-adhesive products used during surgical procedures

-CR Bard Inc. (BCR): Read the Full Research
+C. R. Bard Inc. (BCR): Read the Full Research

 Want the latest recommendations from Zacks Investment Research?